 Miracle was the first Carnival cruise ship to resume sailing on the west coast following the industry-wide shutdown.

-As of now, there is no indication as to the circumstances under which the woman went overboard.
-This is a developing story, check back for updates.
+Currently, there is no indication of the circumstances under which the woman went overboard.
+This is a developing story.
+Check back for updates.